shalnoypatron1331/ildar/cybershop_bot/README.md

 # CYBERSHOP Telegram Bot

-Skeleton project for a Telegram bot based on **aiogram 3**.
+Telegram bot for the CYBERSHOP service built with **aiogram 3**.

-This repository contains the initial structure and database setup.
-The bot will be implemented later.
+The bot shows a main menu with inline buttons and collects data from users for service requests, trade-in, and warranty extension.
+All answers are stored in an SQLite database and logged to individual files in `logs/{user_id}`.

 ## Project structure